Universal intrinsic higher-rank spin Hall effect: Abstract

 \section{Abstract}

 Spin Hall effect (SHE), a fundamental transport phenomenon with non-zero spin current but vanishing charge current, has important applications in spintronics for the electrical control of spins.
-Owing to the half-spin nature of electrons, the rank of spin current (determined by the rank of spin tensor) has been restricted to 0 and 1 for charge and spin Hall effects.
-Motivated by recent studies of pseudospin-1 fermions in solid state and cold atomic systems, here we introduce and characterize higher-rank ($\geq 2$) SHEs in large spin ($\geq 1$) systems.
-We find a universal rank-2 spin Hall conductivity $e/4\pi $ (with zero rank-0 and 1 conductivities) for a spin-1 model with intrinsic spin-orbit (SO) coupling.
+Owing to the half-spin nature of electrons, the rank of spin current (determined by the rank of spin tensors) has been restricted to 0 and 1 for charge and spin Hall effects.
+Motivated by recent studies of pseudospin-1 fermions in solid state and cold atomic systems, here we introduce and characterize higher-rank ($ \geq 2$) SHEs in large spin ($\geq 1$) systems.
+We find a universal rank-2 spin Hall conductivity $e/{8}\pi $, with zero rank-0 and 1 conductivities, for a spin-1 model with intrinsic spin-orbit coupling.
 Similar rank-2 SHEs can also be found in a spin-3/2 system.
-An experimental scheme is proposed to realize the required SO coupling for rank-2 SHEs with pseudospin-1 fermionic atoms in an optical lattice.
+An experimental scheme is proposed to realize and measure rank-2 SHEs with pseudospin-1 ultracold fermionic atoms.
 Our results reveal novel spin transport phenomena in large spin systems and may find important applications in designing innovative spintronic devices.

 {\emph{Introduction}}.
 Hall effects and their quantized siblings are one of the major cornerstones of modern condensed-matter physics, and the discovery of novel Hall effects often opens new avenues for controlling electronic transport for device applications.
-The most notable example in this context is probably the spin Hall effect (SHE), where spin up and down of electrons move along opposite transverse directions under an applied electric field, yielding non-zero spin current but vanishing charge current (see Fig.~\ref{fig1}(a) for an illustration) \cite{HirschJE1999,SinovaJ2015} .
-Spin-current-based phenomena such as giant SHE \cite {SekiT2008,LiuL2012,NiimiY2012}, inverse SHE \cite {SaitohE2006,KimuraT2007,MiaoBF2013,RojasSanchezJC2014,Kimata2019} and quantum SHE \cite{KaneCL2005,BernevigBA2006,Konig2007}, have also been widely studied.
+One of the most notable examples in this context is probably the spin Hall effect (SHE), where spin up and down of electrons move along opposite transverse directions under an applied electric field, yielding non-zero spin current but vanishing charge current (see Fig.~\ref{fig1}(a) for an illustration) \cite {HirschJE1999,SinovaJ2015}.
+Spin-current-based phenomena such as giant SHE \cite{SekiT2008,LiuL2012,NiimiY2012}, inverse SHE \cite {SaitohE2006,KimuraT2007,MiaoBF2013,RojasSanchezJC2014,Kimata2019} and quantum SHE \cite{KaneCL2005,BernevigBA2006,Konig2007}, have also been widely studied.
 SHE provides a powerful tool for controlling spins electrically, thus has significant applications for realizing low-power spintronic devices \cite{SinovaJ2015}.